Publication 82, Prepaid Sales Tax and Sales of Fuel

 - Sell fuel as a member in a cardlock network

-After you have registered for an "SG" permit, you will electronically file an "SG" return, which has a Schedule A for reporting your taxable removals, entries, or sales of fuel and a Schedule B to report any prepaid sales taxes you have paid to other wholesalers or suppliers.
-The "SG" return is due on or before the last day of the month following the period for which it relates.
+After you have registered for an SG permit, you will electronically file an SG return, which has a Schedule A for reporting your taxable removals, entries, or sales of fuel, and a Schedule B to report any prepaid sales taxes you have paid to other wholesalers or suppliers.
+The SG return is due on or before the last day of the month following the period for which it relates.
+Instructions on how to electronically file your tax return and accompanying schedules are available on our website.
+Please contact our Customer Service Center for assistance at 1-800-400-7115.

 Sellers making sales through cardlock networks